FlameSniper/awesome-touhou/README.md

 It is also important that in your pull request you follow the correct markdown format.
 Follow the alphabetical order when adding new things and give some reasoning behind why adding XYZ to the list is a good idea in your issue/pull request.

 You can also give ideas for the project and everything that can improve it is welcome.
 If you don't know how to work with Github's version control and contributing system (Git), see this detailed [Guide](https://docs.github.com/pull-requests) made by Github.

+**awesome-touhou needs your help!
+If you are proficient in a language that is not English or Spanish, please check out potential-additions.md.
+We need someone who can verify the quality of links in languages that we don't know!**

 **About forum.md**